 This Korean spicy pork bulgogi recipe is so easy and is so delicious your eyes will be rolling to the back of your head!
 It’s made in one pan in 25 minutes with a couple of options to make this spicier or milder and healthier or more indulgent.

-In addition, there is no Korean spicy pork marinade involved!
-We are simply frying the pork, onions and carrots and then adding the sauce to cook the ingredients and that’s it!
-There is no marinating time!
+In addition, there is no marinating process involved!
+We are simply frying the pork in a deep skillet with onions and carrots.
+Then adding the runny sauce to cook the ingredients and that’s it!

 What you’ll need